Leading documentation system improvements for Saas organizations

 Swisslog Healthcare | 2021 – 2022

-At Swisslog, I helped design and launch a centralized Knowledge Hub—bringing together customer-facing documentation, knowledge base articles, style guidelines, and internal operational guidance into a single, cohesive system.
+At Swisslog, I work with cross-functional teams to design and launch a centralized Knowledge Hub—bringing together customer-facing documentation, knowledge base articles, style guidelines, and internal operational guidance into a single, cohesive system.
 The Knowledge Hub was nominated for a Swisslog Company Innovation Award, reflecting its usability and cross-functional impact.

 I partnered closely with product owners to align documentation across a complex set of pharmacy automation and medication managment solutions.
 I also identified inconsistencies in product language and introduced updated writing and terminology guidelines to support translation and localization.